Wegovy 7.2mg: Wegovy’s New Dose Explained

 15.3%

 Gastrointestinal side effects were common in both groups receiving Wegovy.
-Among those receiving the 7.2mg Wegovy dose, 70.8% experienced adverse effects and 3.3% had to stop treatment, while 61.2% experienced Wegovy side effects in the 2.4mg group and 2% had to stop taking it.
+Among those receiving the 7.2 mg Wegovy dose, 70.8% experienced adverse effects and 3.3% discontinued treatment; in the 2.4mg group, 61.2% experienced adverse effects and 2% discontinued.

 Wegovy